munnep/tfe_aws_agents/README.md

 ```
 ssh ubuntu@patrick-tfe6.bg.hashicorp-success.com /bin/bash /tmp/tfe_setup.sh
 ```
-- This will show the AGENT_TOKEN
+- The output of the configuration script will show the AGENT_TOKEN

 ```
 Use this in your Terraform variables as a value for AGENT_TOKEN=7SMgLQzq9yjetw.atlasv1.EGV2giX8SGuoueLyIs6zECughJ4urL14eQlRJ10C5vxAAeykYhZfiVDqBWzg7wU81Js